Installation of firmware and hardware setup

 https://MCUdude.github.io/MiniCore/package_MCUdude_MiniCore_index.json

-The first one is for all classical ATtinys, the second one is for the ATtiny13(a), and the third one is for all ATtinyX8's, including the ATmega328P, which is the MCU on the the Arduino Uno.
+The first one is for all classical ATtinys, the second one is for the ATtiny13(a), and the third one is for all ATtinyX8s, including the ATmega328P, which is the MCU on the Arduino Uno board.

 Then, you need to start the Boards Manager, which you find under Tools-->Board.
-Install MiniCore, MicroCore and ATTinyCore, choosing the most recent version.
+Install MiniCore, MicroCore, and/or ATTinyCore, choosing the most recent version.
 Note that the packages include tools that might be incompatible with older OS versions.
 If you encounter problems when starting the debugging software, consult the troubleshooting section on startup problems.